| Ecological Descriptors

 ||Cru, Ech, Mol, Pisc Noct

 Found on continental and insular shelves.
-Solitary and sluggish fish, often encountered lying on the bottom..
-Nocturnal, feeding on bottom invertebrates such as spiny lobsters, shrimps, crabs, sea urchins, squids, octopi, snails and bivalves, and fishes like mullets, puffers and stingrays.
-Common over shallow sand flats, in channels, and around coral reefs; young may be found among prop roots of red mangroves
+Solitary and sluggish fish, often encountered lying on the bottom.
+A nocturnal creature using amplullae of Lorenzini (electroreceptors) plus both tactile and chemoreceptors in barbels to detect benthic prey rather than eyesight.
+Feeding on benthic (bottom) invertebrates such as spiny lobsters, shrimps, crabs, sea urchins, squids, octopuses, snails and bivalves, and fishes like mullets, puffers and stingrays.
+Common over shallow sand flats, in channels, and around coral reefs; young may be found among prop roots of red mangroves.